In this article, we look at whether a dental bridge or crown might be right for you.

 1. Taking an Impression

-On your initial visit, our dentist takes an impression of your upper and lower teeth to create a permanent record of how they look and fit together while your jaws are closed (known as “occlusion”).
+On your initial visit, a dentist will take an impression of your upper and lower teeth to create a permanent record of how they look and fit together while your jaws are closed (known as “occlusion”).
 A jaw-shaped tray is filled with a soft gel-like material, pressed onto your teeth, and held in position for three to five minutes to create a precise duplicate of your upper and lower teeth.

 After numbing the area with a local anaesthetic, the tooth is sculpted with a drill to make it one to two millimetres smaller.
 Another impression is obtained after shaping to record the changes to the prepared tooth.